 4. Correcting for sample misalignment

-When mounting your sample on a spectrometer, it can often be the case that it is slightly misaligned with respect to the ‘perfect’ alignment assumed when generating the SQW file (the u and v vectors provided in gen_sqw and accumulate_sqw).
+When mounting your sample on a spectrometer, it can often be the case that it is slightly misaligned with respect to the ‘perfect’ alignment assumed when generating the SQW file (the direction of u and v vectors provided in gen_sqw and accumulate_sqw, where u is parallel to the beam and v defines the sample rotation plain).
 It is straightforward to correct this misalignment, once enough data have been accumulated, by comparing the positions of Bragg peaks with what they are expected to be.

 4.1.
 Step 1 - determining the true Bragg peak positions